kb-open/ECE/README.md

-# ece
+# ECE
-Implementation for Entropy-Constrained Embeddings for Safe and Reliable Enterprise LLMs
+Implementation for Entropy-Constrained Embeddings (ECE) for Safe and Reliable Enterprise LLMs